miearnberg/Habitat-specific-species-from-ANO/README.md

 types in Miljødirektoratet’s mapping instruction.

 The analysis follows the methodology used in the report and focuses on:
-- cleaning and harmonising ANO species and plot data,
+- Cleaning and harmonising ANO species and plot data
-- assigning ecological condition classes according to Miljødirektoratet’s classification system,
+- Assigning ecological condition classes according to Miljødirektoratet’s classification system
-- evaluating the representation of condition variables across nature types,
+- Evaluating the representation of condition variables across nature types,
-- exploring differences in species composition between condition classes using ordination methods.
+- Exploring differences in species composition between condition classes using ordination methods.

-## Contents
+### Contents

-- `analysis.qmd`
+- `Habitat-specific species from ANO.qmd`
   Main Quarto script containing all data preparation, classification, summaries, and ordination analyses.

-- `analysis.html`
+- `Habitat-specific species from ANO.html`
   Rendered HTML version of the analysis.

-## Data
+### Data

 The analysis uses data from **Arealrepresentativ naturovervåking (ANO)** provided by Miljødirektoratet.